DDP project partners are committed and passionate organizations working with and for disabled people.

 GMSP

-Gramin Mahila Srijansil Pariwar (GMSP) is a women-led and women-focused NGO founded in Nepal’s Sindhupalchowk District in 1993.
-Their objective is to prevent the trafficking of women and girls.
-They also work to build awareness and prevention of gender-based violence and on the promotion of development programmes for women.
-Since we were introduced by DHRC, […]
+Gramin Mahila Srijansil Pariwar (GMSP) is a women-led, women-focused NGO founded in Nepal’s Sindhupalchowk District in 1993.
+Their objective is to prevent the trafficking of women and girls, prevent gender-based violence, and promote development programmes for women.

 Social Development and Education Trust

-The Social Development and Education Trust (SDET), based in Virudhunagar District in Tamil Nadu, provides academic and vocational education for children with special educational needs resulting from learning and physical disabilities.
-They have their own resource centre and residential facilities adapted to the needs of children they teach.
-SDET uses monthly Parents’ Committee meetings to […]
+The Social Development and Education Trust (SDET), in Virudhunagar District in Tamil Nadu, provides academic and vocational education for children and young people with special educational needs resulting from learning and physical disabilities.

 People